PaperStrike/Pjax/README.md

 When set to an array of 2 numbers (\[x, y\]), this represents the value to scroll both horizontally and vertically.

 Set this to `true` to make Pjax decide the scroll position.
-Pjax will try to act as the browsers' default behavior, such as scroll the element into view when hash changing to its id, scroll to page left top when navigating to a new page without a valid hash.
+Pjax will try to act as the browsers' default behavior.
+For example, scroll the element into view when hash changing to its id, scroll to page left top when navigating to a new page without a valid hash.

 Set this to `false` to disable all scrolling by Pjax.